erik-whiting/erik-whiting/README.md

 🧬 I'm also a member of the [Integrated Digital Omics Lab](https://cse.unl.edu/~qyao/) where I study deep learning and its impact on bioinformatics

 👨‍🎓 I have a BS in computer information systems and an MS in software engineering.
-My thesis was about performance testing and, if you're bored, you can check out [my thesis presentation](https://youtu.be/5YoMYwyvDLw)
+My thesis was about performance testing

+📺 if you're really bored, you can check out [my thesis presentation](https://youtu.be/5YoMYwyvDLw)

 :briefcase: I build software for a SaaS company called [CallRail](https://www.callrail.com/) with Ruby on Rails, Angular, NestJS, Docker, and Kubernetes